 The 6.000% Series A-1 Cumulative Redeemable Preferred Units ("Series A-1 preferred units") rank senior to OP units and subordinated performance units in the Company's operating partnership with respect to distributions and liquidation.
 The Series A-1 preferred units have a stated value of \$25.00 per unit and receive distributions at an annual rate of 6.000%.
 These distributions are cumulative.
-The Series A-1 preferred units are redeemable at the option of the holder after the first anniversary of the date of issuance, which redemption obligations may be satisfied at the Company's option in cash in an amount equal to the market value of an equivalent number of the Company's 6.000% Series A cumulative redeemable preferred shares of beneficial interest ("Series A preferred shares") or the issuance of Series A preferred shares on a one-for-one basis, subject to adjustments.
-The increase in Series A-1 preferred units outstanding from December 31, 2018 to March 31, 2019 was due to the issuance of Series A-1 preferred units in connection with the acquisition of self storage properties.
+The Series A-1 preferred units are redeemable at the option of the holder after the first anniversary of the date of issuance, which redemption obligations may be satisfied at the Company's option in cash in an amount equal to the market value of an equivalent number of the Series A preferred shares or the issuance of Series A preferred shares on a one-for-one basis, subject to adjustments.
+The Series A preferred shares are redeemable by the Company for a cash redemption price of \$25.00 per share, plus accrued but unpaid dividends.